Using Flow with Linux, WSL, and Terminal Applications

 Did Flow transcribe successfully?
 Check Flow's interface for the transcribed text.
 If text is there but didn't paste, the problem is paste delivery, not transcription.

 Does direct paste work in your terminal?
 Dictate a short phrase.
 If it appears, you're done.
-If not, press Shift+Alt+Z (Windows) or Cmd+Ctrl+V (Mac) to paste manually.
+If not, press Shift+Alt+Z (Windows) or Cmd+Ctrl+V (Mac) to paste the last transcript, then continue to the steps below to set things up properly.

 How to use Flow with terminals